Follow the links below to read the most recent stories, insights and developments surrounding our work.

 We have come a long way, reached out to many individuals and benefited numerous communities, refugee and Malawian alike.
 This video produced by Lindi van Niekerk and Alexa Sedgwick captures everything that we stand for in less than 5 minutes.

-of graduates from our Leadership Development Program are actively involved in their
+of graduates from our Leadership Development program are actively involved in their

-of artisans from our Social Enterprise, Kibebe, have invested part of their income in a second business.
+of artisans from our social enterprise, Kibebe, have invested part of their income in a second business.

 of our vocational training graduates are able to utilize their skills in their respective communities.
-53% of our refugee graduates can ably use their skills despite restrictions in the national employment laws.

 CRISIS AND RECOVERY: THE PROBLEM OF THE DISPLACED PEOPLE